2005 Afghan parliamentary election: Electoral system

-Because a sizable percentage of the Afghan population is unable to read and write, all candidates had an icon as well.
+Because a significant percentage of the Afghan population was illiterate, all candidates had an icon as well.
 Those icons were included on the lists.
 These included, but were not limited to, pictures of footballs, cars or different sorts of flowers.
-Because there were not enough different icons, some candidates had multiple icons as their symbol: two or three footballs behind each other, like Gulallay Habib (page 16 of the Kabul parliament candidate list).
-For example, the candidate list for the Nuristan section of the parliament looked like this.
+Because there were not enough different icons, some candidates had multiple icons as their symbol, such as the multiple footballs of Gulallay Habib (page 16 of the Kabul parliament candidate list).
 Candidates were not able to choose the icons themselves: instead, the electoral committee chose them.

 Forty-five candidates were refused because of connections with armed groups or for not giving up their government jobs.

-People vote for a candidate in their own province.
-Each province has a number of representatives in parliament, depending on the population.
-The largest province by population, Kabul, has 33 seats (390 candidates, 50 female, 340 male), whereas the small ones like Nuristan, Nimruz and Panjshir, have only two.
+People voted for a candidate in their own province.
+Each province had a number of representatives in parliament, depending on the population.
+The largest province by population, Kabul, had 33 seats (and 390 candidates, of which 50 were female), whereas the least populous ones like Nuristan, Nimruz and Panjshir, had only two.

 The total number of candidates for the provincial councils was 3,025.
 Each province, except Oruzgan, had women running for seats in the provincial council.
 Female candidates ran for parliament in all districts.
-District council elections, originally also scheduled for the same date, were not held in 2005 (district numbers, boundaries and population figures had to be determined first).
+District council elections, originally also scheduled for the same date, were not held in 2005 (because district numbers, boundaries, and population figures had to be determined first).

-These were the first parliamentary elections in Afghanistan in 33 years: after communist rule, civil war and Taliban rule, the U.S. invasion of Afghanistan toppled the Taliban regime and after the presidential elections in 2004, parliamentary elections were organized in 2005.
+These were the first parliamentary elections in Afghanistan in 33 years: after communist rule, civil war and Taliban rule, the U.S. invasion of Afghanistan toppled the Taliban regime and after the presidential elections in 2004, parliamentary elections were organized for 2005.
 Originally, according to the 2001 Bonn agreement, the elections were to be held in June 2004.
 However, due to the security situation, Hamid Karzai (then interim President, now President of Afghanistan) moved the elections more than a year to the later date.
 Security was still an issue, as Taliban and others threatened to disrupt the elections violently.
-Several candidates were killed before polling.
+Several candidates were killed before the election.

-A quarter of the seats - 68 seats - in the parliament are reserved for women, as well as 10 seats for the Kuchi community.
-Those are minimum numbers: there is no maximum for the number of seats for those groups.
+A quarter of the seats - 68 seats - in the parliament were reserved for women, as well as 10 seats for the Kuchi community.
+Those were minimum numbers, with no maximum number of seats for those groups.
 The 102 members of the Meshrano Jirga, the upper house, are indirectly elected by the provincial councils.

 Conduct

 During the 2009 Afghan elections, former U.S. Ambassador to Afghanistan Ronald E. Neumann recalled that the "indelible" ink used in the 2005 election to prevent people from voting more than once had turned out to be washable after all.
 The same problem had also occurred in the 2004 presidential elections, and was repeated again in the 2009 elections.

+For this and other reasons, there were widespread irregularities, with some observers concluding that fraudulent votes outnumbered genuine ones.